 So even if you decide Meta Verified’s higher tiers are worth it, links + DM automation together are what actually build a repeatable sales system out of your Reels.

-It depends on whether Instagram is a primary acquisition channel for your business and whether you have specific high-value Reels that would convert better with a direct link.
-For accounts already driving meaningful revenue from Instagram, the Plus tier ($44.99/month) for 2 linked Reels per month is worth testing.
-For accounts with lower Reels engagement or inconsistent posting, comment-to-DM automation achieves a similar result at lower cost.
+It depends on whether Instagram is a primary acquisition channel for your business.
+For accounts already driving meaningful revenue from Instagram with consistent Reels content, the Plus tier ($44.99/month for 2 linked Reels) is worth testing.
+For accounts with lower Reels engagement or irregular posting, paid promotion (boosting individual Reels) or comment-to-DM automation achieve a similar result at lower cost.

-The most effective alternatives are: (1) link in bio with caption direction, (2) Story link sticker posted alongside the Reel, (3) comment-to-DM automation where viewers comment a keyword and receive the link automatically via DM, and (4) running the Reel as a paid Instagram ad which adds a clickable destination regardless of verification status.
+The four working alternatives: (1) link in bio with caption direction, (2) Story link sticker posted alongside the Reel, (3) paid Instagram promotion which adds a clickable destination button on any boosted Reel, and (4) comment-to-DM automation where viewers comment a keyword and receive the link instantly via DM.
+Of these, comment-to-DM consistently produces the highest conversion rate because the link arrives inside a personal conversation at the moment of peak interest.

 Join automations strategies and Instagram Insights weekly